feel-co/ndg/README.md

 > ndg is currently in the process of being rewritten.
 Until the `v2` branch is
 > merged into main, nothing is final.
 Please proceed with caution.

-**ndg** is a fully customizable tool to automatically generate HTML documents including but not limited to project documentation from options you use in any set of modules.
+**ndg** is a fast, customizable and (relatively) sane tool for automatically generating HTML documents including but not limited to project documentation from Markdown and options you use in any set of modules.

 ### Features

-- **Markdown to HTML conversion** with support for all common markdown features
+- **Markdown to HTML conversion** with support for all[^1] Nixpkgs-flavored Commonmark features
 - **Automatic table of contents** generation from document headings
+  - **Title Anchors** - Automatically generates anchors for headings
 - **Search functionality** to quickly find content across documents
-- **NixOS options support** to generate documentation from `options.json`
+- **Nix module options support** to generate documentation from `options.json`
 - **Fully customizable templates** to match your project's style
 - **Multi-threading support** for fast generation of large documentation sets

+[^1]: This is a best-effort.
+Regular commonmark is fully supported, but Nixpkgs
+    additions may sometimes break due to the lack of a clear specification.
+    Please open an issue if this is the case for you.

 ## Usage

 ```
-Usage: ndg [OPTIONS] --input <INPUT> --output <OUTPUT> --title <TITLE>
+Usage: ndg [OPTIONS]

 Options:
   -i, --input <INPUT>